 It's possible for a baby to be diagnosed with hypoplastic left heart syndrome while it's still in the womb.
 Your doctor may be able to identify the condition on a routine ultrasound exam during the second trimester of pregnancy.

-After your baby is born, his or her doctor may suspect a heart defect, such as hypoplastic left heart syndrome, if your baby has grayish-blue skin or has trouble breathing.
-Your baby's doctor may also suspect a heart defect if he or she hears a heart murmur — an abnormal whooshing sound caused by turbulent blood flow.
+After your baby is born, his or her doctor may suspect a heart defect, such as hypoplastic left heart syndrome, if your baby has grayish-blue skin color or has trouble breathing.
+Your baby's doctor may also suspect a heart defect if he or she hears a heart murmur when listening to the heart with a stethoscope — an abnormal whooshing sound caused by turbulent blood flow.

 Because this test can track blood flow, it also shows blood moving from the right ventricle into the aorta.
 In addition, an echocardiogram can identify associated heart defects, such as an atrial septal defect.